Britain's FTSE bounces off lows after mining sector turnaround

 LONDON, Aug 10 Britain's top share index

-The index is up 2.6 percent since the start of 2015 but is
+The index is up nearly 2 percent since the start of 2015 but is

-Miners, which account for around a 10th of the FTSE 100 in
+Miners, which account for around a tenth of the FTSE 100 in

 Jeremy Batstone-Carr, market analyst at Charles Stanley,